Sen. Hawley announces he will contest certification of electoral college vote

 But other Republicans have argued that it would be politically harmful to force their members to decide whether to back Trump out of loyalty in a vote bound to fail and appear to be bucking the will of the voters.
 McConnell counseled against the move in a call with fellow Republicans earlier this month.

+Votes could be particularly difficult for GOP senators up for a reelection in 2022 who believe the 2020 election was conducted fairly.
+If they break with Trump, they risk facing a primary challenger who could question their loyalty to the outgoing president.

-Trump, nevertheless, has played up what is usually a ceremonial milestone as a potential turning point in his quest to reverse the election results.
+Trump has played up what is usually a ceremonial milestone as a potential turning point in his quest to reverse the election results.

 “See you in Washington, DC, on January 6th.
 Don’t miss it,” Trump tweeted Sunday.

-Meanwhile, a lawsuit filed Sunday by U.S. Rep. Louie Gohmert (R-Tex.) and several Arizona Republicans against Pence attempts to get a federal judge to expand Pence’s power to affect the outcome.
+Meanwhile, a lawsuit filed Sunday against Pence by Rep. Louie Gohmert (R-Tex.) and several Arizona Republicans attempts to get a federal judge to expand Pence’s power to affect the outcome.

+Hawley drew criticism following his announcement Wednesday from some who suggested he was more motivated by 2024 presidential politics than concerns about the 2020 election.

+In a tweet, Rep. Adam Kinzinger (R-Ill.) suggested that a positive tweet from Trump about Hawley’s move would help him with Trump supporters in 2024 even if the move goes nowhere.
+Hawley could then “blame someone else when it fails,” Kinzinger said.

 Rosalind S. Helderman and Tom Hamburger contributed to this report.